rafaesc/snippetquiz/README.md

   - **Character Animation**: Upon upload, the system analyzes the content to generate topics and a character reaction.
 This reaction is streamed back to the extension/dashboard in real-time, displaying an animated character with a comment.
 - Generation
   - The UI requests a quiz for a bank.
 The gateway forwards this to the core service.
-  - The AI worker consumes generation requests, chunks content, calls AI models, and emits generation progress and results as events.
+  - The AI content service consumes generation requests, chunks content, calls AI models, and emits generation progress and results as events.
   - The core service consumes generation events, persists questions, advances quiz status, and fanouts progress to the UI.
 - Real‑time
   - The gateway's real‑time server subscribes to fanout messages and streams progress/completion to the browser.